NETWAYS/foreman-training/configmanagement/02_puppet.md

 It is also possible to manage Foreman and/or its Smart Proxies using Puppet.
 The modules to do so are provided by the Foreman Project itself and are already used in the Foreman Installer.
-The modules are written to be compatible with all supported plattforms.
+The modules are written to be compatible with all supported platforms.
 For compatibility of the modules with the Foreman or Smart Proxy version observe the notes in the README.
 File.

 The modules provided can configure Foreman, the Smart Proxy and Puppet in the way it is required by Foreman and the services